Valentine Primary School

 - We are a great network/ family for children to feel structure and security

-There are a number of signature pedagogies to ensure that we meet our curriculum intent; these make our curriculum unique for to learners.
+There are a number of signature pedagogies to ensure that we meet our curriculum intent; these make our curriculum unique for our learners.

 - Each project starts with a fertile question which is explored throughout the project.